NDCLab/pepper-pipeline/README.md

 }
 ```

-### output.log
+### output_sub_XXX_task_YYY_run_ZZZ.log

-This output file will define the verbose outputs of mne functions including warnings and errors.
+These output log files will define the verbose outputs of mne functions including warnings and errors for each subject.
 Format will vary based on pipeline output.

 To record function output to log-file, insert the following:
 ```python